-Computerized System-All District schools have a computerized system to record when meals are served and when you turn in a payment.
+Computerized System-All District schools have a computerized system to record when meals are served and when a payment is received.
 The computer maintains students' account balances.

 Tax Credit Information Act (Earned Income Tax Credit) - School Nutrition (CA Dept. of Education):